lxly9/progression-respun/README.md

   - **?** tools can be sharpened on a grindstone
     - sharpness/efficiency for limited durability on the tool
 - End Platform spawns in Outer End
+- Sprinting stops after ~5 seconds, you need to take a breath
+- Food system overhaul

 ### Done
 - ~~**!!** Under Armor rendering~~